yasenstar/ArchiMate_SABSA/README.md

 Key in special characters in Markdown through HTML syntax:

-- superstrike: use "sup" tag
+- superscript: use "sup" tag
-- substrike: use "sub" tag
+- subscript: use "sub" tag

 ---